ReaverShadow/Mu-boo-Cub-Mug/README.md

 * Reverse Current and surge/over voltage protection

 ## Stages
+1) Investigate, Research, Planning
-1) Research and discuss with LattePanda Team passing battery status to OS Level.
+a) Research and discuss with LattePanda Team passing battery status to OS Level.
-2) Getting Reference Manual from Intel
+b) Getting Thunderbolt chip Reference Manual from Intel
+c) finalize alpha components (look to see if i can find a damaged/broken Thunderbolt PCIe expansion card with same chip for circuit reference.
+Options:Gigabyte GC-TITAN RIDGE 2.0, ASRock Thunderbolt 4 AIC, ASUS ThunderboltEX 4 )
+d) purchase battery related components, USB-PD IC, as well as WiFi card.
-3) use included carrier board to get familar with BIOS and do some baseline performance testing.
+2) use included carrier board to get familar with BIOS and do some baseline performance testing, possibly seeing stability ith undervolting.
 > Installing Windows natively
-> > Benchs i can use to compare with other results online using N100
-> Intalling Windows via proxmox
-> > Installing open-source router
+> > Create some baseline data point with typical benchmarks used in reviews.
+> Setup VM host, Proxmox, and install openWRT guest OS, and install Windows Guest OS
+> > Create second set of bench data points.
-> > Benching windows to compare with native
+> >
-3) Using carrier to prototype battery pack.
+3) Using carrier, prototype battery pack, and get it to pass through to Windows.
-4) PCB Design
+4) Macro testing PCB Design v0.1, ordering.
-Enclosure designing
+5)
+6) Enclosure Design and printing.

 ## Timeline
+Stage 1 Completion June 30
+Stage 2 completion July 5
+Stage 3 completion July 14
+Stage 4 completion Augest 11
+Completion End of Sept 2024

 ## Varients
 * V2 = Higher mAh battery, (20,000 mAH target).
 Maybe add camera (play around with Hello Windows) and/or LiDRa, or something to take advantage of those likely 5 unused USB 2.0 ports.
 (I've always want to have a spectrometer in my pocket... hummm)
 * V-Alpha = Add mobile dGPU, such as GeForce RTX4060 Laptop chip (35-115W) or Radeon RX 7600M (90W)
+* V-Beta = Portable Cluster
-* V-Beta* = "MuTop", a PC case (akin to the smallest ITX ones) with a standard GFX card.
+* V-Delta = a.k.a.
+"MuTop", a PC case (akin to the smallest ITX ones) with a low-profile 2 slot GFX card.
 > * 1x PCIe3.0 x4 slot
 > * 1x M.2 2280 x4 NVMe SSD
 > * 1x WiFi
+> * USB-PD 240W
-> * USB-PD 240W, I suspect any GPU that has a TDP greater then 200W will be bottlenecked by N100 system.
+> > * I suspect any GPU that has a TDP greater then 200W will be bottlenecked by N100 system.
-> **Note**: *only if by 100+ requests for it
+> > * Gigabyte RTX4060 Low-profile is TDP 115W
 >
 > CWWK Mini PC has something like this called the Magic PC, and claim to have an x8 slot (Intel Doc No.:759603, Sec 19.4, figure.18, would suggest this is NOT possible.
 According to document, their are 3 seperate PCIe Controllers, two of which have a max of 4 lanes.
 CWWK's website only shows customs PCBs being attacked to the port, so they could be using their own implementation).
-* V-Detla = Portable Cluster

-- Alt applications,Kiosk units, router

-- DDI/TCP -> seems to refer to Intel TCSS, "USB-C sub-system supports USB3, DPoC (DisplayPort over Type-C) protocols.
-The USB-C sub-system can also be configured as native DisplayPort or HDMI interfaces"